geins-io/sdk-api-mgmt-javascript/docs/BrandApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.BrandApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.BrandApi();
-let id = 56; // Number | The id of the brand to update. let brand = new GeinsManagementApiSdkJs.BrandModelsWriteBrand(); // BrandModelsWriteBrand | The brand data to update. apiInstance.updateBrand(id, brand, (error, data, response) => {
+let id = 56; // Number | The id of the brand to update. let brand = new GeinsSdkApiMgmtJavascript.BrandModelsWriteBrand(); // BrandModelsWriteBrand | The brand data to update. apiInstance.updateBrand(id, brand, (error, data, response) => {
   if (error) {
     console.error(error);